nurayklc/t-rex-game/README.md

-# t-rex game with javascript
+# T-rex Game with Javascript
+## A game made in pure javaScript, HTML and CSS
 ![dinogame](trex-game.PNG)